ipalopezhentsev/photo/_posts/2020-06-07-inverting-in-rawtherapee.md

 - If you can't get some photo to look correct after pasting color coefficients from another photo, it can be a sign that either of the photos was over/underexposed.
 Try resampling grays on the photo where you can't get correct colors.
 - One last measure to use to get good colors (but only after you've exhausted all the other ways) is to use Lab color space editing in RawTherapee.
 There you can selectively remap colors, e.g. turn reds to greens etc. RawTherapee provides really advanced tools for this.

+# Conclusion
+If you're interested, the photos were digitized using with manual Micro Nikkor AI-S 55/2.8 lens set on Nikon D750, mounted on a macro rail for precise focusing.
+Film was backlit with Nanguang CN-T96 video light which you can get non-expensively at Aliexpress or eBay.

 I hope you will enjoy RawTherapee!
 Please leave some comments below if my article has helped you.
 I will try to answer any questions too.
 Be sure to check my gallery on this site, it contains other conversions from RawTherapee.
+Maybe one day I'll also describe my home-built scanning rig in another article.

 P.S.
-Big thanks for Sroyon Mukherjee who liked my initial conversion results & suggested me to write the article.
+Big thanks for *Sroyon Mukherjee* who liked my initial conversion results & suggested me to write the article.
 You can read his articles for [35mmc.com here](https://www.35mmc.com/author/sroyon/).